WinstonSmith-1984/network_gaurdian/README.md

 🛠️ Prerequisites (Linux)

-: To run this program, ensure you have the required libraries: pip install streamlit pyshark plotly pandas requests.
+: To run this program, ensure you have the required libraries pre-loaaded in the Os: pip install streamlit pyshark plotly pandas requests.

 Since this program relies on pyshark, (cmd line Wireshark network protocol sniffer) you must have TShark installed: